If you want to visit Disney World on a budget, timing is the single most important factor to consider.

 Most Expensive Times to Visit Disney World

 Holiday Periods: The most expensive time to visit Disney World is during the Christmas holiday and Easter break.
 The price of hotels (and hotel-plus-ticket Magic Your Way packages) can be twice as high as during the regular season.
-Holiday periods in 2018 are Easter (Mar 25-Apr 5, 2018) and Christmas (Dec 21-31, 2018).
+Holiday periods are Easter and Christmas.

 Peak Periods: After the holiday periods, the next most expensive times to visit are during peak periods, which generally coincide with other school vacations and special events.
-Peak periods in 2018 are: Presidents Day/Winter Break (Feb 16-24, 2018) and Memorial Day Weekend (May 25-27, 2018).
+Peak periods are: Presidents Day/Winter Break and Memorial Day Weekend.

 Least Expensive Times to Visit Disney World